nh-server/switch-guide/docs/user_guide/emummc/sending_payload.md

     1. Download and run the payload injector (if you are on Linux, you will need to run this program as root or use `sudo`.)
     2. Connect your Switch in RCM to your PC using the USB cable
     3. Wait for your Switch to be shown as found in the injector
-    4. Press `Select Payload`, and navigate to and select your hekate_ctcaer `.bin` file
+    4. Press `Select Payload`, and navigate to and select your payload `.bin` file
+        - The first time you read this page you should inject TegraExplorer.bin
-    5. Click `Send Payload!` to launch Hekate
+    5. Click `Send Payload!` to launch the payload you selected

 &nbsp;